BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 > **Rational** Plenty of json parsers use a 32bit signed integer for integer parsing.
 Max safe value is 2,147,483,647; 2,147,483,647sat = BTC21.474,836,47 which is too low.

+## Channel sides

+Channel sides are seen from the user point of view. `local_balance` are the funds on the users side. `remote_balance` are the funds on the LSP side.

 ## API intro